- Plesk Onyx for Linux

 - Plesk Onyx for Windows

-To save disk space, it is possible to set up the limit on the number of stored full backup files.
+In order to save disk space, it is possible to set up the limit on the number of stored full backup files.
 When such a limit is reached, the oldest backup file is removed so that a new file can be stored.
-The limit is related to full backup files only (the number of incremental backups is not limited).
-The backup rotation is performed only during scheduled backups.